 - And…Each year, the average American consumes 133 pounds of white or wheat flour, which RAISES blood sugar more than table sugar (sucrose).

-When sugar is consumed it stimulates the brain to release serotonin which provides one with a high or good feeling.
-The endorphins released after eating sugar calm and relax us which further makes us feel good.
-However, within thirty minutes to an hour most people will experience a sugar-crash, severity depends on the individual, making them want to eat more sugar in order to get that calming and relaxing feeling back.
+When sugar is consumed, it stimulates the brain to release serotonin, which provides a high or good feeling.
+The endorphins released after eating sugar calm and relax us, which further makes us feel good.
+However, within thirty minutes to an hour, most people will experience a sugar crash; severity depends on the individual, making them want to eat more sugar to get that calming and relaxing feeling back.

 Trying to beat sugar addiction can be intimidating at best.
-However, if you just can’t seem to get control over the cravings, it might be more about the lack of certain nutrients in your diet than the level of your “will power.”
+However, if you are unable to get control over the cravings, it might be more about the lack of certain nutrients in your diet than the level of your “willpower.”
 The following recommendations can greatly reduce cravings and therefore help kicking sugar addiction much easier.

 How to Reduce Sugar Cravings and Kick the Sugar Addiction Habit

 Eliminate Processed Foods.
-I understand that sounds a bit drastic but since there are 600,000+ processed foods in the marketplace, 80 percent of which have added hidden sugar, we should question their benefit.
-We could say that most people are feasting on sugar all day long and we would be very accurate.
+I understand that sounds a bit drastic, but since there are 600,000+ processed foods in the marketplace, 80 percent of which have added hidden sugar, we should question their benefit.
+We could say that most people are feasting on sugar all day long, and we would be very accurate.
 One of the easiest ways to eliminate processed foods from the diet is by making real food easily accessible.
-If you work outside the home, prepare your breakfast, lunch and snacks the night before.
-Get your family involved in helping with dinner and above all write up dinner menus in advance and shop accordingly.
-If you shop wisely such as local farmers’ markets, then processed foods should be very minimal in your food cabinet.
+If you work outside the home, prepare your breakfast, lunch, and snacks the night before.
+Get your family involved in helping with dinner and, above all, write up dinner menus in advance and shop accordingly.
+If you shop wisely, such as local farmers’ markets, processed foods should be minimal in your food cabinet.